naomi-mali/api-retrospective/README.md

 ---
 - Personalized Profiles: Create a unique profile that showcases your favorite Polaroid photos and albums, allowing you to express your individuality and perspective on life.
 - Statistics and Highlights: View engagement metrics on your posts and see which moments resonate most with your audience.

-### Community Guidelines
----
-- Positive Environment: Retrospective is built on the principles of respect and support.
-Users are encouraged to share meaningful moments and uplift one another, creating a positive online atmosphere.
-- Reporting and Moderation: A system is in place for reporting inappropriate content, ensuring that the community guidelines are upheld and that the platform remains a safe space for all users.

 ## Purpose and Strategy